MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 ## Example using a DiskANN Index with Filtering

-The following examples demonstrate how to index vectors, add documents with vector properties, perform a vector search with DiskANN, and incorporate geospatial filtering.
+The following example demonstrates how to set up a DiskANN vector index with filtering capabilities.
+This includes creating the vector index for similarity search, adding documents with vector and geospatial properties, and indexing fields for additional filtering.

 ```javascript
 use test;